Multispecies Futures Lab

 Welcome!

-This humanities lab sits at the productive contact-zone between the Environmental and Digital Humanities.
-The primary questions that guide our activities are:
+This transdisciplinary lab sits at the productive contact-zone between the Environmental and Digital Humanities.

 How has the global digital media revolution transformed our relationships with lives, bodies and ecocultural systems?